Andyauk/qbr-multicharacter/README.md

 Remade by Andyuk

-A reskin/rework look for the qbr-multicharacter latest versionm.
+A reskin/rework look for the qbr-multicharacter latest version.

 with starting items - 1x apple, 1x water_bottle, 1x bandage, 1x painkillers, 1x cigarette, 1x weapon_melee_knife.
 You can change these items server/main.lua